Cologne

 Prior to World War II, the city had undergone occupations by the French (1794–1815) and the British (1918–1926), and was part of Prussia beginning in 1815.
 Cologne was one of the most heavily bombed cities in Germany during World War II.
-The bombing reduced the population by 93% mainly due to evacuation, and destroyed around 80% of the millennia-old city center.
-The post-war rebuilding has resulted in a mixed cityscape, restoring most major historic landmarks like city gates and churches (31 of them being Romanesque).
+The bombing reduced the population by 93% mainly due to evacuation, and destroyed around 80% of the millennia-old city centre.
+The post-war rebuilding has resulted in a mixed cityscape, restoring most major historic landmarks such as the city gates and churches (31 of them being Romanesque).
 The city nowadays consists of around 25% pre World War II buildings and boasts around 9,000 historic buildings.

-Cologne is a major cultural center for the Rhineland; it hosts more than 30 museums and hundreds of galleries.
-There are many institutions of higher education, most notably the University of Cologne, one of Europe's oldest and largest universities; the Technical University of Cologne, Germany's largest university of applied sciences; and the German Sport University Cologne.
+Cologne is a major cultural centre for the Rhineland; it hosts more than 30 museums and hundreds of galleries.
+There are many institutions of higher education, most notably the University of Cologne, one of Germany's largest universities; the Technical University of Cologne, Germany's largest university of applied sciences; and the German Sport University Cologne.
 It hosts three Max Planck science institutes and is a major research hub for the aerospace industry, with the German Aerospace Center and the European Astronaut Centre headquarters.
-Lufthansa, Europe's largest airline, have their main corporate headquarters in Cologne.
+Lufthansa, Europe's largest airline, has their main corporate headquarters in Cologne.
 It also has a significant chemical and automobile industry.
 Cologne Bonn Airport is a regional hub, the main airport for the region being Düsseldorf Airport.
 The Cologne Trade Fair hosts a number of trade shows.